ItsLu1329/Click-Fast/README.md

 psssst there will soon be 2 more gamemodes :)

+# There will soon be a .exe file

 YOU WILL NO LONGER NEED TO INSTALL PYTHON OR ANYTHING JUST FOLLOW THE DIRECTIONS IN THE 'READ_ME.txt' file

 or just view it here;